tzschk/gbs-plugins/README.md

 # Tzschk's GB Studio Plugins
 A few odd scene types for GB Studio.
 Currently tested up to v4.2.2.

+If you have questions, feel free to ping me on the GB Studio discord!

 ## Simple Car

 https://github.com/user-attachments/assets/e9d0caa2-bf08-4811-9463-6ebe1ec19dd7